vyas4853/Databricks-Modernized-and-Migrated-view-validation-framework/README.md

 Validation done using Framework.

-Row count
+Row count,
-Column Count
+Column Count,
-Column name
+Column name,
-Column schema/datatype
+Column schema/datatype,
-Minus query
+Minus query,
-Reverse Minus query
+Reverse Minus query,
-Execution time of modernized and migrated views
+Execution time of modernized and migrated views.

 You have to pass parameters from another notebook to this farmework notebook.

-Parameters should be passed from another notebook
+Parameters should be passed from another notebook.

 %run ./Validation_framework
 $view_name="AN_SM_INVEN_TARGET"